Efficiently Enumerating Minimal Triangulations: Enumerating Minimal Triangulations

 \section{Enumerating Minimal Triangulations}

-Recall the SGR $\sepsys$ of Example~\ref{example:msep}.
+In Section~\ref{sec:msgraph} we introduced $\sepsys$ and claimed that it is an SGR.
 In this section, we will use known results to reduce the problem of enumerating the minimal triangulations of a graph to the problem of enumerating the maximal independent sets for $\sepsys$.
-We will further show that $\sepsys$ has polynomial expansion of independent sets.
-Consequently, we will apply Theorem~\ref{thm:sgr-inc-ptime} to conclude that the minimal triangulations can be enumerated in incremental polynomial time.
+We will describe how to enumerate the nodes of $\sepsys$ with polynomial delay, concluding that it is in fact an SGR.
+We will further show that $\sepsys$ has a tractable expansion (Definition~\ref{def:tractable-expansion}), and therefore Theorem~\ref{thm:sgr-inc-ptime} can be applied to conclude that the minimal triangulations can be enumerated in incremental polynomial time.